pryv/dev-site/source/concepts.md

 Events are the primary units of content in Pryv.
 An event is a timestamped piece of typed data, possibly with one or more attached files, belonging to a given context.
 Depending on its type, an event can represent anything related to a particular time (picture, note, location, temperature measurement, etc.).

-In the future, the API will support event references, allowing to model things such as albums, comments, versioning, etc. It is also possible for events to have a duration to represent a period instead of a single point in time, and the API includes specific functionality to deal with periods.
+The API supports versioning, allowing to retrieve all previous versions of a specific event, necessary for audit activities.
+It is also possible for events to have a duration to represent a period instead of a single point in time, and the API includes specific functionality to deal with periods.

 See also [standard event types](/event-types/#directory).